The four rules of using contactless

 Leave it at home if funds are low

-It’s effortless to use a contactless card for payments.
+It’s effortless to use contactless for payments.
 But that means you might not think carefully before you spend.
 As a result, your bank balance could take a big hit – which can be a problem if there’s a chance of overspending.

 Your best bet is to either take cash with you shopping or use Chip and Pin.
 Handing over coins and notes is better as you need to have enough money on you in the first place.
 Plus, it’s been shown that handing over cash does make you think more about what you are buying.